 DiCello’s rigorous training schedule reflects the demands of elite gymnastics.
 Her days typically begin at 6 a.m. with four hours of morning practice, followed by physical therapy and schoolwork.
 She returns to the gym in the afternoon for another two and a half hours of training.

 The U.S. women’s gymnastics team, including DiCello, attends monthly camps where they train together and foster team chemistry.
-Despite competing for the same spots, DiCello describes a supportive atmosphere.
+Despite competing for the same spots, DiCello describes it as a supportive atmosphere.
 “We’re all fighting for the same spots, but I think we are a really good team together,” she said.

 DiCello also emphasized the importance of mental health in gymnastics, a topic that has gained prominence in recent years.
 “I think mental health is really important,” she stated.
 “It’s good that it’s been given the spotlight that it has because athletes go through it all the time.”